MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/plan-onedrive-enterprise.md

 |App updates|Update the OneDrive sync app or mobile apps|MDM (for example, Intune)<br>Microsoft Endpoint Configuration Manager<br>Group Policy<br>OneDrive admin center<br>Manually|
 |Sync app settings|Configure the sync app update ring, DLP policies, and other device or app restrictions.|MDM (for example, Intune)<br>Microsoft Endpoint Configuration Manager<br>Group Policy<br>Manually|

-## Manage OneDrive by using the OneDrive admin center
+## Manage OneDrive for Business by using the OneDrive admin center

 The OneDrive admin center [https://admin.onedrive.com](https://admin.onedrive.com) in Office 365 enables you to manage OneDrive settings and device access from one central location.
 Some settings in the OneDrive admin center you'll use regardless of any other technologies you use to manage OneDrive (for example, to configure storage space settings).
 Others may overlap management apps in use (for example, the MDM section).
 Most organizations will use the OneDrive admin center for some of their settings, but only those organizations without an MDM application would likely use the device access functionality in the OneDrive admin center.